How can a pediatric dentist assist with problems breastfeeding?

 Any of these situations can leave both the mom and baby tired, uncomfortable and the baby still hungry.
 Dr. Denisse is an expert on the diagnosis and treatment of tongue tie, known as ankyloglossia.
-She offers a complimentary visit in her Dental Studio 4 Kids.
+She offers a complimentary exam and lactation assistance visit in her Dental Studio 4 Kids.
 In fact, she can assess your infant a few days after birth for the revision of an abnormally attached lingual frenum.
 Her technique, using laser surgery, eliminates the need to place infants in a surgical operating room.
 It is a no-needle, pain-free procedure.

 Pain-Free Laser Correction (Lingual Frenectomy)